Young People – up to age 30!

-Young people and adults ring together at their home towers and at ringing events.
+Young people & adults ring together at their home towers and at ringing events

 Young people can learn to ring with other family members, making ringing an activity that the whole family can enjoy together.